proxmox/proxmox-backup/docs/calendarevents.rst

 * and a combination of the above: e.g., 01,05..10,12/02
 * or a `*` for every possible value: e.g., \*:00

-There are some special values that have specific meaning:
+There are some special values that have a specific meaning:

 =================================  ==============================
 Value                              Syntax